mthrok/openai_fitness/README.md

 ## Installation

 ### Note on backend
 Luchador has `luchador.nn.summary.SummaryWriter` class which wraps Tensorflow's SummaryWriter class so that not only `Tensorflow` backend but also `Thenao` backend can produce summary data which can be visualized with `tensorboard`.
-However, when using `Theano` backend and if Tensorflow is installed with GPU enabled, Tensorflow detects that other library is using GPU and fail the program at import.
+However, when using `Theano` backend and if Tensorflow is installed with GPU enabled, Tensorflow detects that other library is using GPU and fail the program.
 Therefore it is strongly advised to setup a new python environment when you use Theano and Tensorflow (SummaryWriter) at the same time.

 ### Dependencies